 In what ways do you see yourself as a supporter of MPA and its mission?

-As I’m still early in my career, I provide the majority of my support to MPA through my time.
-I work with the basketball team in some capacity every year, and always try to model effective communication, respect and integrity.
+As I’m still early in my career, I provide the majority of my support to MPA throughout my time.
+I work with the basketball team in some capacity every year and always try to model effective communication, respect, and integrity.
 Sports are also a phenomenal opportunity to practice independent thinking as there is never one right answer, and athletes have to make decisions for themselves in competition, so I will always be a strong supporter of athletics at MPA.

 What are you currently doing, professionally and/or personally?

-I oversee marketing partnerships and advertising sales for Prep Network, a national high school sports media and events company based out of Plymouth.
-Personally, I live in Northeast Minneapolis and stay busy playing soccer and basketball, visiting restaurants with friends, and running a baking/cooking Instagram account (@letcoopcook) with my girlfriend Christina.
+I oversee marketing partnerships and advertising sales for Prep Network, a national high school sports media and events company based in Plymouth.
+I live in Northeast Minneapolis and stay busy playing soccer and basketball, visiting restaurants with friends, and running a baking/cooking Instagram account (@letcoopcook) with my girlfriend Christina.

 How did you get to where you are in your career?
 Did you attend college and if so, where?